gabrie30/ghorg/README.md

 Although it's optional, it is recommended to add a `$HOME/.config/ghorg/conf.yaml` following the instructions in the install section.

 You can have multiple configuration files which is useful if you clone from multiple SCM providers.
-Alternative configuration files can only be referenced as a command-line flag `--config`
+Alternative configuration files can only be referenced as a command-line flag `--config`.

 ```
 # example using an secondary configuration file